Vrexira/v-package-explorer/README.md

 The Argon2 key derivation function is used to securely derive the encryption key from a user-provided passphrase.
 The memory-hardness property of Argon2 makes it resistant to various attacks, including brute-force and dictionary attacks.

 <br><br>

+## Data Compressor
+VPK now includes a Compressor, which can significantly reduce the file sizes of VPK packages.
+By default, it uses `Zstandard` as the compression method, which can reduce file sizes by up to 50% compared to uncompressed VPKs.

+### Methods
+The Compressor class provides two static methods:
+- `deflate(data, compression_mode)`: Compresses the given data using the specified compression mode.
+- `inflate(compressed_data, compression_mode)`: Decompresses the given compressed data using the specified compression mode.

+### Modes
+The following compression modes are available:

+- **Gzip (Balanced)**: Provides a balance between compression speed and file size reduction.
+- **ZSTD (Balanced)**: Uses Zstandard compression, which offers a good trade-off between speed and compression ratio.
+It can significantly reduce VPK file sizes.
+- **Bzip2 (Slow)**: Offers a high compression ratio but is relatively slow in comparison to other methods.
+- **LZMA (Slow)**: Provides excellent compression at the cost of slower compression and decompression speeds.
+- **LZ4 (Fast)**: Prioritizes speed over compression ratio, making it ideal for scenarios where fast decompression is crucial.

+Choose the compression method that best fits your needs based on the trade-off between compression speed and file size reduction.

+<br><br>